Credit for Prior Learning

 UW-Parkside is proud to recognize the learning accomplished during military service and encourages all active duty and Veteran students to submit their Joint Services Transcript (JST) for transfer review.

-Parkside considers the American Council on Education (ACE) credit recommendations when evaluating your JST.
-In cases where the ACE recommendation does not align for credit, a Challenge Exam or Prior Learning Assessment Portfolio might allow you to petition for course credits, so review those sections of this page as well and contact us with questions.
+Parkside takes the American Council on Education (ACE) credit recommendations when evaluating your JST.
+In cases where the ACE recommendation does not align for credit, a Challenge Exam or CPL Portfolio may help you to earn credit.